TalaoDAO/Gaia-X_Talao/README.md

 1. Obtain a QWAC type certificate from a Certificate Authority and install this certificate on the company's server (for the tests we will use a standard and free SSL certificate from Let's encrypt,...).

 2. For Gaia-X, generate at least one RSA key in JWK format.
 This key will be used for signing VCs.
 If you want to use the Talao wallet with other ecosystems, you can generate keys in secp256k&, P-256 or Ed25519 format and install them as well.
 Do not forget to indicate the value of the “kid” which must be that of the verification method used for the signature of the VCs.
-An example private key in JWK format is available here.
+An example private key in JWK format is available in the /test directory of this repository.

 3. Create a did.json file which will be installed under the root of the path server (example “my_server.com/.well-known/did.json”).
 This file is the DID Document of the identity of the company.
 See reference https://w3c-ccg.github.io/did-method-web/
 Be careful to publish only public keys in this document.
 The Talao wallet supports keys in JWK format (publicKeyJwk).